-National Stress Awareness Day aims to raise awareness of the effects of stress, and what you can do to manage it.
-2020 has been a year where conversations about mental health are now more common than ever before, with many more of us now willing to discuss our psyches as well our physiques – not surprising given the impact of the COVID situation on our emotional wellbeing.
+Conversations about mental health are now more common than ever before, with many more of us now willing to discuss our psyches as well our physiques – not surprising given the impact of the COVID-19 situation on our emotional wellbeing.

 Ongoing fear, uncertainty, isolation and disruption to our everyday routines has taken a toll on people’s mental health.
 The Centre for Mental Health forecast that a staggering 10 million people will need mental health support in the coming months and years due to the pandemic.

-But if we create coping strategies, and improve existing ones, we can ease our stress and build resilience against potential stressors as we head into a second lockdown this winter.
+But if we create coping strategies, and improve existing ones, we can ease our stress and build resilience against potential stressors this winter and beyond.

 Riding out the storm

 COVID-19 has affected every one of us.
 And although we’re all in the same storm, we’re riding the waves in very different boats.
 Some of these boats we inherited, with little say over their size and seaworthiness.
 Social, economic, political and cultural factors have all impacted on the resources used to construct and maintain our vessels – our ability to cope.